 - Transfer the chicken and vegetables to a large stockpot: If your chicken is not cooked completely, that's ok.
 Transfer your chicken and vegetables to a large stockpot (ideally 12-16-quarts).
 Scrape out any bits that may be stuck to the roasting pan and transfer to your pot (flavor, remember).
 Add the fresh parsley, rosemary, bay leaves, thyme, sage, salt, and black peppercorns to your pot.
 Fill your pot with cold water so that your chicken and vegetables are completely submerged.

-- Bring to a boil and simmer: Cover with a tight-fitting lid and set over high heat.
+- Bring to a boil and simmer: Cover with a tight-fitting lid and place on the stovetop set over high heat.
 Bring to a gentle boil.
 Immediately reduce heat to low and simmer, with the lid slightly ajar, skimming any foam or excess fat, occasionally.

 - Remove meat and return the carcass to the pot: After approximately one hour, remove your chicken from the pot (be very careful here!) and set aside to cool on a large rimmed baking sheet or jelly-roll pan.
 Once it is cool enough to touch, use your fingers to pick the meat from the bones, reserving the meat to use for soup, sandwiches, or salads, and the bones to toss back in the pot to continue boiling.